 How to Write a Case Study with Examples

-When you can write an effective case study, you’re creating a powerful lead magnet for your business or client.
-That’s because a case study is a compelling, real-world, “before and after” story (usually between two and four pages long) that demonstrates how a customer solved a problem or challenge by using a company’s product or service.
+When you can write an effective case study, you’re creating a powerful sales tool for your business or client.
+That’s because a case study is a compelling, real-world, “before and after” story that shows how a customer solved a problem by using a company’s product or service.

-The customer (not the company’s sales team) is the credible source telling a story that’s relevant and valuable to prospects.
+The customer (not the company’s sales team) is the credible source telling a story that’s relevant and valuable to the prospect.

 Businesses love case studies, because they’re a huge step beyond a simple testimonial.
-They give their prospects a more complete picture into how their customers accomplished specific goals when they purchased one of their products or services.
+They help give a prospect an understanding of how a customer accomplished their goals by using their product.

-In a crowded and competitive marketplace, the insights gleaned from a case study are an effective way for businesses to differentiate themselves from their competitors.
+In a competitive marketplace, case studies are an effective way for businesses to differentiate themselves from their competitors.

-If you’re in business, starting a business, or writing for a business — knowing how to write a case study is a valuable skill that will help you generate a pipeline of leads and close sales.
-If you’re a marketer, it’s another profitable skill to have in your marketing arsenal.
+If you’re in business, starting a business, or writing for a business … knowing how to write a case study is a valuable skill that will help you generate a pipeline of leads and close sales.
+And if you’re a marketer, it’s another profitable skill to have in your marketing arsenal.

 Let’s look at the specific steps for writing an effective case study, along with a few other tips that will help make your case study a success.